MarthaTaylor/contact-form-1-react-typescript/README.md

-# Getting Started with Create React App
-This is a Contact form built with react 16.8 using hooks and typescript Accessibility and autocomplete has been added along with a recaptcha to avoid spam Local storage and building out a more modular form component can be added later
+# Project
+This is a simple contact form version one coded in
+- React & Typescript

 # To start
 clone repo and run in terminal
 > npm install
 > npm start

+# Getting Started with Create React App
+This is a Contact form built with react 16.8 using hooks and typescript Accessibility and autocomplete has been added along with a recaptcha to avoid spam Local storage and building out a more modular form component can be added later

 # Getting Started with Create React App